open-compensation-token-license/license-token-website/wikisrc/opulus-nft-value.md

 - **Investment Opportunities for Fans**: Fans can buy music NFTs, similar to acquiring company shares, benefiting from future music success.

 - **Transparent Revenue Tracking**: Blockchain ensures transparent royalty distribution, verifiable by all stakeholders.

+For more on the Opulus NFT ecosystem, check [Opulus NFT Tokenomics](https://www.license-token.com/wiki/opulus-nft-tokenomics).

 ## Evaluating the Value Proposition of Opulus NFTs